Libensemble/libensemble/CONTRIBUTING.rst

     https://github.com/Libensemble/libensemble/projects

-By convention, user branch names should have a <type>/<name> format, where example types are feature, bugfix, testing, docs and experimental.
+By convention, user branch names should have a <type>/<name> format, where example types are feature, bugfix, testing, docs, and experimental.
 Administrators may take a hotfix branch from the the master, which will be merged into master (as a patch) and develop.
 Administrators may also take a release branch off develop and merge into master and develop for a release.